 As we were walking down one of the main corridors, I was struck by this scene of the students doing their examinations both in the class room and the corridor and of the teacher keeping an eye on them all.

 Post capture manipulation, using Photoshop and Nik filters, consisted of cropping the image to a square format, followed by Transform to straighten it all up, Hue / Saturation and White Neutraliser to reduce the impact of the colours in the original image (see below), Glamour Glow to give it a slightly ethereal look, Darken/Lighten Centre and Viveza to adjust the lighting, and the Clone tool to remove minor distractions.

 An image of a wall in an old fort in Bagamoyo on the east coast of Tanzania was used as a texture and a series of Darken / Lighten Centre, Viveza, Clone and Brightness / Contrast and Levels layers, many using a layer mask to produce the effect only on the parts of the image, were used to make further adjustments until the image looked the way I wanted it to.
 Finally, it was sharpened using a High Pass filter.

-This image has had 19 international acceptances including the 104th London Salon of Photography 2015 (UK), the Royal Photographic Society International Images for Screen Exhibition 2014 (UK), and the 50th Sydney International Exhibition of Photography (Australia).
+This image has had 20 international acceptances including the 104th London Salon of Photography 2015 (UK), the Royal Photographic Society International Images for Screen Exhibition 2014 (UK), the 50th Sydney International Exhibition of Photography (Australia) and the Swiss International Photo Contest 2019.
 It has won a Photographic Society of America bronze medal at the 35th Northern Counties International Salon of Photography 2014 (UK), and an Honourable Mention at both the Bristol Salon of Photography 2015 (UK) and The Solway Salon in the Great British Small Print Circuit 2015 (UK)

 Nikon D800, 28 mm Nikkor prime lens, ISO 3200, f/11, 1/125 sec.